ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 * Easy and quick method to connect to a {{site.data.keyword.powerSys_notm}} instance.
 * IBM configures the network environment to enable a secure public network connection from the internet to the {{site.data.keyword.powerSys_notm}} instance.
 * Connectivity is implemented by using an IBM Cloud Virtual Router Appliance (VRA) and a Direct Link Connect connection.
-* Protected by a firewall and supports the following secure network protocols:
+* The public network is protected by a firewall and supports the following secure network protocols:
     * SSH
     * HTTPS
     * Ping